gsantiago/jquery-view/README.md

 `:href`, `:disabled`, `:checked`, `:selected`.
 All of them are inspired on Angular's default directives.

-If you miss some directive, be free to open an issue, send a PR ou see the section below:
+If you miss some directive, be free to open an issue, send a PR or see the section below:

 ## Custom Directives